bborlaug/MIDS_205_elections/README.md

 Output:

-A sample workbook (w/ data to date as of 4/28/2016) is available to view here:

-**To recreate this project, follow the "Instructions" document included in the "build_scripts" folder.
+A sample workbook is available in this repo (elections.tbw).
+Connect to a postgres data source & recreate the project by following the instructions in the "build_scripts" folder.